Tideline Geospatial

 Ecosystem services modeling

-Mapping what landscapes actually do — flood attenuation, carbon storage, urban cooling, habitat quality, stormwater retention.
-Analysis built to hold up scientifically and communicate clearly to the people making funding and land decisions.
+Mapping landscapes and ecosystems: flood attenuation, carbon storage, urban cooling, habitat quality, stormwater retention.
+Analysis built to hold up scientifically and communicate clearly to inform decision-making.

 Park access & equity analysis

 Automated feature extraction and access gap mapping at national scale, including ParkServe work with the Trust for Public Land.
-ML pipelines that turn imagery into park investment intelligence — reproducibly and at speed.
+ML pipelines that turn imagery into park investment intelligence.

 Wildfire risk & landscape monitoring

 Satellite-based risk assessment, burn severity mapping, and vegetation monitoring for utilities, land managers, and agencies.
-Built for operational use — analysis designed for real decisions, not just reports.
+Built for operational use, analysis designed for real decisions.

 Food systems & working lands